- Home

 4 November - First Lady Eleanor Roosevelt visits Debden accompanied by VIII FC CO General Hunter and Air Marshall Leigh-Mallory.

-22 November - Squadron CO's Daley (335) and McColpin (336) are reassigned to the ZI.
+22 November - Squadron CO's Daley (335) and McColpin (336) are reassigned to the Zone of the Interior.
 Blakeslee assumes command of 335, Coen takes over 336.

 29 November - A group of enlisted men 800 strong earmarked for Debden disembark from RMS Queen Mary in Greenock, Scotland.